-Statements should be sent (as appropriate) by Clay Saunders and the Ministry's Global Communications team to the following,
+Statements should be sent, as appropriate by the General Manager, Travel Compliance Department and the Ministry's Global Communications team to the following,

-- Bahamas Tourism Offices
+- Bahamas Tourist Offices

 - Promotion Boards and Hotels

 - Media (consumer and trade)

-- Tour Operators/Travel Agents
+- Tour Operators and Travel Agents

-The Director General's office will contact and liaise with:
+The Office of the Director General will contact and liaise with:

 - United States Coast Guard

-- Royal Bahamas Police Force
+- Royal Bahamas Police Force (RBPF)

 - Military (if national disaster declared)

 - Embassies and Consulate offices

-- Royal Bahamas Defense Force
+- Royal Bahamas Defense Force (RBDF)

+- The National Emergency Management Agency (NEMA)

+- The Bahamas Department of Meteorology

 - Bahamas Air Sea Rescue Association (BASRA)

-Step 4 - Assigning One Media Spokesperson
+Step 4 - Assigning One (1) Media Spokesperson

-Designate a spokesperson to discuss the situation and the effect that the hurricane has had on residents and on tourism.

-The Bahamas Ministry of Tourism and Aviation, Director General, Mrs. Joy Jibrilu is the spokesperson during times of crisis.
+Designate one (1) spokesperson to discuss the situation and the effect that the hurricane has had on residents and on tourism.
+The BahamasMinistry of Tourism's Acting Director General, Mrs. Latia Duncombe is the primary designated media spokesperson during times of crisis.